-The Night Hike meets on Monday nights between 9 and 9:30 and is a chance for your family to explore the woods in the dark with staff.
+The Night Hike is a chance for your family to explore the woods in the dark with staff.
 Counselors will lead the group in nighttime activities out on the North Arm Trails.
 Campers can hike all the way to Old Baldy with one group, where they can put their new knowledge of the night sky into practice, or have the option to head back to camp a little earlier with another staff.
 Children under 12 must be accompanied by an adult.